Kymatio: Scattering Transforms in Python: Introduction

 \section{Introduction}

-Many classification and regression tasks have a degree of invariance to translations and diffeomorphisms, such as those relating to images, audio recordings, and electronic densities.
-The scattering transform was introduced in \citet{cpam} to build a signal representation that is invariant to such transformations while preserving as much signal information as possible.
+Many classification and regression tasks have a degree of invariance to translations and deformations, such as those relating to images, audio recordings, and electronic densities.
+The scattering transform was introduced in \citet{cpam} to build a signal representation that is invariant to such transformations while preserving as much as possible the information relevant to the task at hand.
 It is defined as a convolutional network whose filters are fixed to be wavelet and lowpass averaging filters coupled with modulus nonlinearities.
 It has many favorable theoretical properties \citep{cpam,bruna2015,irene} and enjoys considerable success as a powerful tool in modern signal processing \citep{adel20173d,bruna2013invariant,dss,chudacek,Sifre_2013_CVPR,solidharmonic}.
 It is also effective in combination with modern representation learning approaches \citep{oyallon2018scattering,sainath-dss,zeghidour}.

 This article presents \kymatio, a scattering transform implementation that is user-friendly, well-documented, fast, and compatible with existing automatic differentiation libraries.
-It brings together scattering transforms in 1D, 2D, and 3D under a \textit{unified} application programming interface (API).
-The scattering network is also traversed in a depth-first manner to reduce memory requirements, enabling efficient processing in limited-memory settings, such as GPUs.
+It brings together transforms in 1D, 2D, and 3D under a \textit{unified} application programming interface (API).
+The scattering network is also traversed depth-first to reduce memory requirements, enabling efficient processing in limited-memory environments, such as GPUs.